 Open Water Swimming: 5 km, 10 km, 25 km, team events.

-FINA not only promotes, develops, and boosts Aquatics around the world, but also aims to create opportunities for athletes and to encourage support and interest in each of the disciplines.
+FINA not only promotes, develops, and boosts aquatics around the world, but also aims to create opportunities for athletes and to encourage support and interest in each of the disciplines.
 They work to build a better, healthier environment for athletes, and they raise awareness regarding sports and what we all could not afford to live without: water.
 As their motto importantly states: “Water is Our World”.
-To this day, FINA's backbone and allies are 209 National Member Federations in the five continents.
+To this day, FINA's backbone and allies are over 200 National Member Federations in the five continents.
 They oversee setting goals, objectives, rules, and regulations, overseeing that all their priorities have a cohesive status around the world.
 The structure that makes most of FINA is provided by the Technical Committees from each discipline.
 The four Panels that make most of FINA function are the Doping Control Review Board, Disciplinary Panel, Doping Panel, and Ethics Panel.
+FINA is based in Lausanne, Switzerland.